By Ryan Cox

 • Health care access: Are there highly rated providers in the area who take your insurance?

-Another significant aspect to consider before relocating is the transportation system.
-How is your daily commute to work going to look?
+• Transportation system: How is your daily commute to work going to look?
 Some places have multiple modes of public transportation connecting every inch of the city, while others are lacking.
 An interconnected transit system makes it easy to maneuver within the area.
 Affordability is equally vital.
 If everything you earn gets lost in transportation costs, it would be impractical to live in the area.

 Moving across state lines can be expensive, so it's essential to plan ahead so you can budget costs accordingly.